wision-lab/visionsim/ROADMAP.md

   - [ ] Describe the transient emulation process, what is simulated and what is explicitly skipped and add this to the documentation.

-- [ ] Integrate CARLA into SpSIM, i.e: cannibalize flamingo's CLI and create a `carla.render` task.
+- [ ] Integrate CARLA into VisionSim, i.e: cannibalize flamingo's CLI and create a `carla.render` task.

   - [ ] Focus on minimum CARLA release first,  and add in customization slowly afterwards.

   - [ ] Newer versions of CARLA have been released since flamingo used it, including a jump to Unreal Engine 5, so there's likely to be API changes we need to conform to.

-  - [ ] Look at streamlining the inter-op between CARLA and SpSIM and update any post install scripts accordingly.
+  - [ ] Look at streamlining the inter-op between CARLA and VisionSim and update any post install scripts accordingly.

 ## Phase 4: Create datasets, challenges, and benchmarks.